Bahamian nationality law: By naturalisation

 Ordinary naturalisation in The Bahamas can be obtained by adult persons of legal capacity, who in the 12 months prior to submitting an application resided in the territory, are of good character, and intend to be a resident of the territory.
 Residency of a minimum of six years is required, but may include periods of service to the government.
 Applicants petition the Minister for Nationality and Citizenship, who evaluates whether the general criteria are met, whether the applicant poses a threat to national security or public policy, and whether there is a proficiency in English and adequate knowledge of the responsibilities of Bahamian citizenship.
 Upon approval, applicants must take an Oath of Allegiance.

 Loss of nationality

 The Bahamas allows its nationals to voluntarily renounce their nationality if they are possessed of 21 years of age and legal capacity.
 They must verify that they have other nationality, which is not derived from a country in a state of war with The Bahamas.
 Nationals may be deprived of their status through acts of treason or disloyalty, criminal offences, fraud in a naturalisation application, taking nationality or exercising citizenship rights in another country, or performing services for a foreign military or government.

 Dual nationality

 Dual nationality is not permitted in The Bahamas after age 21.
 Nationals who have dual status as a minor, must choose a single nationality upon reaching majority.

+Commonwealth citizenship

+Bahamians are also Commonwealth citizens by default.